AnthonyRom12/Telegram-Bot/README.md

 4. The bot will provide you with reference materials, code examples, and links to useful resources for the selected programming language.

-5. You can also input keywords to get information.
+5. You can also in version 1 input keywords to get information.
 Example commands:
    - `generator`- information about Python generators.
    - `dictionary` - information about Python dictionaries.